-- There are a number of animals that can sense heat, but they don’t actually see it, some can smell heat.
+- There are a number of animals that can sense heat, but not all see it, some can smell heat.

 - We don’t know what infrared (or ultraviolet) light actually looks like.
 Any picture you may have seen depicting this light is made up.